This post may contain affiliate links. Please read our disclosure policy.

 • In a large bain or bowl, whisk together flour, cocoa, salt, baking powder; set aside.

-• Melt together the butter and chocolate over a bain marie.
+• Melt together the butter and chocolate in the microwave or in a bowl over boiling water.

-• In a large bowl, whisk the eggs and add sugar and extract.
-Whisk until well combined.
+• In a large bowl, whisk the eggs and add the sugar and vanilla extract.
+Whisk until well combined, with no streaks of egg remaining.

-• Pour into the prepared pan and bake in preheated oven for 38-40 minutes or until the middle of the brownie has puffed and a cake tester comes out clean.
+• Pour the brownie batter into the prepared pan and bake in the preheated oven for 38-40 minutes or until the middle of the brownie has puffed and a cake tester comes out clean with no clinging crumbs.

-• Cool completely before icing or removing from pan.
+• Cool completely before icing or removing from the pan.

 Video